OMaciasd/frontend-crud/README.md

 # 📋 CRUD Project with Frontend

 This project implements a basic CRUD (Create, Read, Update, Delete) form for managing items.
 The Frontend is built using HTML, CSS, and JavaScript.
-The components are containerized in Docker and orchestrated with Docker Compose to facilitate deployment.
+The components are containerized in Docker and orchestrated with Docker Compose to facilitate deployment with NGINX as a Proxy Server.

 ## 🗂️ Table of Contents